m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

    cells `B13`, `C13`, and `D13`, respectively.
- - **Note.** In order to be consistent, it is simplest to enter the author exactly as the `.txt` displays it.
+ - **Note.** In order to be consistent, it is simplest to enter the author exactly as the `.txt` file displays it.

 Insert instructions to distribute the labor of filling in the entire table.